James Cowles Prichard: Life

-Rejecting his father's wish that he should join the ironworks, Prichard decided upon a medical career.
+Rejecting his father's wish that he should join the ironworks business, Prichard decided upon a medical career.
 Here he faced the difficulty that as a Quaker he could not become a member of the Royal College of Physicians.
 Therefore, he started on apprenticeships that led to the ranks of apothecaries and surgeons, first studying under the Quaker obstetrician Dr Thomas Pole of Bristol.
 Apprenticeships followed to other Quaker physicians, and to St Thomas' Hospital in London.
 In 1805, he entered medical school at Edinburgh University, where his religious affiliation was no bar.
 Also, the Scottish medical schools were held in esteem, having contributed greatly to the Enlightenment of the previous century.

 He took his M.D. at Edinburgh, his doctoral thesis of 1808 being his first attempt at the great question of his life: the origin of human varieties and races.
 Later, he read for a year at Trinity College, Cambridge, after which came a significant personal event: he left the Society of Friends to join the established Church of England.
 He next moved to St John's College, Oxford, afterwards entering as a gentleman commoner at Trinity College, Oxford, but taking no degree in either university.

 In 1810 Prichard settled at Bristol as a physician, eventually attaining an established position at the Bristol Infirmary (BRI) in 1816.
-Whilst working at the BRI, Prichard lived in the Red Lodge.
+While working at the BRI, Prichard lived in the Red Lodge.
 This was also where he wrote Researches into the Physical History of Man.

 In 1845 he was made one of the three medical Commissioners in Lunacy, having previously been one of the Metropolitan Commissioners, and moved to London.
 He died there three years later of rheumatic fever.
 At the time of his death he was president of the Ethnological Society and a Fellow of the Royal Society.

 Work

 In 1813 he published his Researches into the Physical History of Man, in two volumes, on essentially the same themes as his dissertation in 1808.
-The book grew until the third edition of 1836-1847 occupied five volumes.
+The book grew until the third edition of 1836–1847 occupied five volumes.
 The second to the fourth editions were published under the title Researches into the Physical History of Mankind.
 The fourth edition was also in five volumes.

 The central conclusion of the work is the unity of the human species, which has been acted upon by causes which have since divided it into permanent varieties or races.
 The work is dedicated to Johann Friedrich Blumenbach, whose five races of man are adopted.
 Prichard differed from Blumenbach and other predecessors by the principle that people should be studied by combining all available characters.